tlevine/dada.pink/bicycle-on-airplane/index.md

 One of the times the pedal came off, I hurt my left thumb.
 I think I hyperextended the joint at the base of the first metacarpal, and this made it painful to do much with that hand.
-That wasn't much of a loss, as I already didn't want to change gears and I was going slowly enough not to need the break.
+But that wasn't much of a loss, as I already didn't want to change gears and I was going slowly enough not to need the break!
 Also, my hands got a little bit cold eventually, and this probably helped reduce swelling.
+Funny that it worked out so not-badly.

 The most hilarious part is that the ride was still among the easier and more pleasant of cycle rides I have taken.
 I preferred my messed-up